-I will begin with a quick review of a fundamental construction that came up in the first week of class.
-Recall that every real number x is defined as the corresponding cute C_x , consisting by definition of all rational numbers strictly less than x.
+I will begin with a review of a fundamental construction that came up in the first week of class.
+Recall that every real number x is defined as the corresponding cut C_x , consisting by definition of all rational numbers strictly less than x.
 Thus whenever $y \in \mathbb{Q}$ lies in a cut C_x and $z \in \mathbb{Q}$ with z < y, then $z \in C_x$; no cut C_x has a largest number; and no cut C_x is either empty or all of \mathbb{Q} .
-With this definition we see that the supremum (or least upper bound) of a nonempty set S of real numbers bounded above is just the union of the cuts corresponding to the elements of S; the simple set-theoretic construction of taking the union realizes the supremum of a bounded set.
+With this definition we see first that the real number x is less than y if and only if the cut C_x corresponding to x is a subset of the cut C_y corresponding to y.
+Thus the supremum (or least upper bound) of a nonempty set S of real numbers bounded above is just the union of the cuts corresponding to the elements of S; the simple set-theoretic construction of taking the union realizes the supremum of a bounded set.
 Similarly, the infimum of S (if it is nonempty and bounded below) is just the intersection of the cuts corresponding to the elements of S, with the largest element of this intersection removed if it has one.